swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 This choice aims to avoid the ambiguity of `default` written after a declaration; a reader should never need to search for per-file defaults.

 The `default` keyword can be repeated at the top of the file to specify multiple defaults.
-For attribute defaults, multiple instances compose following the semantics of that attribute, as though the defaults were written before any per-decl attributes.
+For attribute defaults, multiple instances compose following the semantics of that attribute, as though the defaults were written before any per-declaration attributes.
 For declaration-modifier defaults like isolation, repetition follows the underlying modifier's rules: since `@MainActor @MainActor struct ...` and `nonisolated @MainActor class ...` are errors, repeating those defaults with identical or conflicting values is likewise an error:

 ```swift
 default @MainActor